46 dogs in pet hotel saved during New Jersey fire. See bodycam video of their rescue

 They immediately went inside, without any equipment to help them breathe.

-The officers forced entry through several locked doors to get to the dogs.
+The officers broke through several locked doors to get to the dogs.
 Once inside, they quickly grabbed the pets and ran out.

 Firefighters arrived moments later and joined the effort.